AdaCore/gnatstudio/docs/users_guide/tools.rst

 Right clicking on a message with a fix will open a contextual menu with an entry "Auto Fix".
 Fixes that can be applied by clicking on the wrench are available through that menu as well.
-In addiditon, if exactly one of the fixes is considered to be safe by GPS, additional entries will be provided to apply fixes on multiple messages:
+In addiditon, if one of the fixes is considered to be safe by GPS, additional entries will be provided to apply fixes on multiple messages:

-*Fix all similar errors*
-  Will apply the same simple fix for all errors which are detected by the system as being the same kind.
-This is based on message parsing.

 *Fix all simple style errors and warnings*
   This entry is offered only when the selected message is a warning and a style